-So go ahead and block some time out of your schedule.
+So go ahead and block some time out of your schedule for planning and implementation.
 Prioritize prepping for OT Month in these last few weeks of March or the first week of April.
 And get specific with what you want to accomplish in those time blocks.

 To help you get started, I compiled a list of OT Month Marketing ideas.
 Take one of my suggestions and run with it or just read the list to inspire your own ideas.